-PARTICULARS For the year ended 31st March, 2018 4) Tariff regulation notified by Central Electricity Regular Commission (CERC) vide notification dated 21.02.2014 in alia provides that capital cost considered for fixation of tariff current tariff period shall be subject to truing up at the end the tariff period, which may result in increase or decrease in tal Accordingly, stated amount has been provided in the books dur the year as an abundant precaution. ter- for I of riff.
-94.83 Amount of earlier year sales arising out of finalisation of to included in Sales. eriff (4.19) 105.87 6) Due to non payment of dues by one of the beneficiaries, she of power allocated to them had been regulated till 31 Aug 2016 in terms of CERC Regulation No.L-1/42/2010-CERC Da 28th September 2010 and accordingly amount stated he are included in sales towards regulated power, which been sold through bidding at Power Exchange, ibid regular further provides that margin earned on such sale after adjust expenditure for effecting sale of regulated power should be passon to beneficiaries, whose power has been regulated. just ted rein has ion ing 61.19 7) Amount of sales not yet billed included in Sales.
+PARTIC JLARS For the year ended 31st March, 2018 For the year ended 31st March, 2017 4) Tariff regulation notified by Central Electricity Regulatory Commission (CERC) vide notification dated 21.02.2014 interalia provides that capital cost considered for fixation of tariff for current tariff period shall be subject to truing up at the end of the tariff period, which may result in increase or decrease in tariff.
+Accordingly, stated amount has been provided in the books during the year as an abundant precaution.
+58.37 94.83 5) Amount of earlier year sales arising out of finalisation of tariff included in Sales.
+(4.19) 105.87 6) Due to non payment of dues by one of the beneficiaries, share of power allocated to them had been regulated till 31 August 2016 in terms of CERC Regulation No.L-1/42/2010-CERC Dated 28th September 2010 and accordingly amount stated herein are included in sales towards regulated power, which has been sold through bidding at Power Exchange. ibid regulation further provides that margin earned on such sale after adjusting expenditure for effecting sale of regulated power should be passed on to beneficiaries, whose power has been regulated.
+Nil 61.19 7) Amount of sales not yet billed included in Sales.
 858.90 1,005.66